 Many older Vermont homes lack sufficient insulation in the walls and attic.
-Not only does this allow heat from the living areas to escape, but it causes pest problems.
+Not only does this allow heat from the living areas to escape, but it causes ice dams and pest problems.
 Poorly installed insulation has warm pockets which are ideal places for pests like small rodents and cluster flies to live during the winter.
 EnergySmart of Vermont can help rid your home of cluster flies by improving your home’s insulation.

 Cellulose insulation, made from ground up newspapers, can be blown into walls to fill voids.
 It can also be blown into attics to add another layer to the existing insulation.
 Another type of insulation that we can install is rigid foam insulation.
 This material has twice the density of cellulose and is almost airtight.
 It is relatively inexpensive but requires more labor to install than other types of insulation.
 Rigid insulation works great to insulate basement doors and attic hatchways, as it is easy to cut and fit.